Is it just me, or is opening a stocking the best part of Christmas day? I love the mix of silly and useful gifts that Santa slips inside.

 Instead of picking up generic chocolates with Christmas wrappers on them, go with something from a recent travel destination instead!

-Not only will your boo’s sweet tooth be satisfied, but it will help spark happy travel memories while enjoying their candy.
+Not only will their sweet tooth be satisfied, but it will help spark happy memories of past travels while enjoying their candy.

-Plenty of essential travel accessories are small enough to fit into a Christmas stocking.
-Here are my top 6 favorite ideas to add to a traveler’s stocking this year.
+Here are my favorite ideas to add to a traveler’s Christmas stocking this year.